andrei-pmbcn/faith/src/encounter/README.md

 	myOtherAttribute="value2"
 ></myElement>
 ```
 Put attributes inside your opening tag.
-Separate them with spaces but not
+Separate them with spaces and
-commas.
+newlines but not commas.

 Finally, elements can contain text, like so: